oriel-github/Of-Stats-and-Sports/README.md

 ## Dataset
 Sourced from wikipedia on major sports teams according to their metropolitan regions (see [wikipedia_data.html](assets/wikipedia_data.html)).
 We first had to preprocessed both this `html` as well as the `csv` data before conducting analysis.
+Both `html` and `csv` files were courtesy of Coursera Machine Learning Module at University of Michigan.